Public Event Types: Special Events

 Join us for sensory-friendly hours at the Jackie Robinson Museum, specially designed for neurodivergent visitors, including youth and their families, teens, and adults.
 ACCESS JRM will feature limited general admission for reduced crowds and quieter gallery spaces with exhibit audio reduced or silenced.

-ACCESS JRM continues for Winter-Spring 2026 – check below for details!
+ACCESS JRM continues for Spring-Summer 2026 – check below for details!

 GET TICKETSWhat to Expect